grizzlysmit/gzzopt/README.md

 ### Introduction ###

+The library is contained in the files *gzzopt.hpp* and *gzzopt.cpp*, (see below for how to create libgzzopt.a and libgzzopt.so) there are also 7 example programs *calc, calc2, count, bad, empty, example0,* and *example*.

+### Example and Example2 ###

-The library is contained in the files *gzzopt.hpp* and *gzzopt.cpp*, (see below for how to create libgzzopt.a and libgzzopt.so) there are also 7 example programs *calc, calc2, count, bad, empty, example0,* and *example*, *example* is a complex example of just what complex a set of command lines you can achieve; *example0* shows how you can go wrong the gotcha is that *example0* tries to have the command line:
+*example* is a complex example of just what complex a set of command lines you can achieve; *example0* shows how you can go wrong the gotcha is that *example0* tries to have the command line:
 <pre>
 ...
 ./example0 install &lt;pacakage&gt;...